EgoTraj-Bench: Towards Robust Trajectory Prediction Under Ego-view Noisy Observations: Experiments

 \subsection{Quantitative Results}

 We present performance comparisons across all models on both datasets in Table~\ref{tab:results}.
-In the T2FPV-ETH dataset, our method achieves state-of-the-art performance with minADE@20 of 0.60 and minFDE@20 of 0.74, outperforming the best baseline by over 11\% and 15\%, respectively.
-Moreover, all methods exhibit significantly degraded performance compared to their results under clean historical trajectories, confirming that existing BEV-based approaches struggle to handle the realistic perception noise present in ego-centric settings.
+Across architectures, ego-view noise substantially degrades performance relative to clean-history results.
+Recurrent models (VRNN/AC-VRNN/SGNet) degrade more severely due to error accumulation under corrupted histories, while the attention-based predictor TUTR is generally more competitive but still struggles under realistic noise.
+Among prior methods, the flow-matching model MoFlow is the strongest competitor, suggesting that conditional generative modeling is promising for forecasting from noisy histories, yet it still degrades under corrupted observations.

-On the EgoTraj-TBD dataset, our model shows consistent improvements over existing methods.
+Under ego-view noise, our method is both more robust and more efficient.
+On T2FPV-ETH, it achieves state-of-the-art (SOTA) performance with minADE@20 of 0.60 and minFDE@20 of 0.74, outperforming the prior SOTA by over 11\% and 15\%, respectively.
+On EgoTraj-TBD, it shows consistent improvements over existing methods.
 Notably, as shown in Table~\ref{tab:ablation}, our model achieves significant improvements when generating fewer future trajectory candidates (i.e., smaller $K$).
-Specifically, with the same reduced number of samples, our approach improves minADE and minFDE by around 16\% compared to the SOTA baseline.
+Specifically, with the same reduced number of samples, our approach improves minADE and minFDE by around 16\% compared to the prior SOTA.
 The strong performance indicates a predicted distribution more closely aligned with true trajectories, underscoring enhanced robustness and predictive efficiency under noisy conditions.

-Additionally, while integrating CoFE brings improvements for some models, the gains are limited.
-And in flow-based models, performance even degrades.
-This suggests that correcting only missing positions is insufficient, as ego-centric observations contain diverse noise beyond occlusion, such as tracking errors and perspective distortion.
-Effective denoising requires holistic trajectory modeling rather than patchwise correction, which is validated by our SOTA results.
+Additionally, while integrating CoFE brings improvements for some models, the gains are limited, and flow-based methods can even degrade.
+This suggests that correcting only missing positions is insufficient, as ego-centric observations contain structured noise beyond occlusion, including tracking errors and perspective distortion.
+Effective denoising therefore requires holistic trajectory modeling rather than patchwise correction, which is validated by our SOTA results.

-Note that for each baseline model, including BiFlow, the ADE/FDE values are lower than those evaluated in T2FPV-ETH.
-A key reason is our higher-fidelity ground truth and more noise-aware processing pipeline, which results in significantly lower historical MSE (0.66m) in EgoTraj-TBD, as shown in Table~\ref{tab:benchmark}.
+Note that for all models, including BiFlow, the ADE/FDE values on EgoTraj-TBD are lower than those evaluated on T2FPV-ETH.
+A key reason is our higher-fidelity ground truth and more noise-aware processing pipeline, which results in significantly a lower historical MSE (0.66m) in EgoTraj-TBD, as shown in Table~\ref{tab:benchmark}.
 These more meaningful historical representations enable more reliable training and contribute to overall better performance across methods.